Frequently Asked Questions

 To make a donation to the Winter Holiday or Summer Backpack Program you may either:

 1) Contribute directly to one of our Elf Leaders.
 This is probably best for people who work on the Cornell campus.
 Cash is great and saves us time.
 Checks are fine too and should be made payable to "The Elves";

 2) Send a check, made payable to "The Elves", to Bill Alberta, 751 Elm Street, Ithaca, NY 14850.
 Bill will cash the check and bring the money to the Elf Leader of your choice.

 To donate to the KozyKids Blanket Bee, contact Joanna Bock directly, firstname.lastname@example.org.

 Every penny you donate goes to help an area child who is truly in need!

 How Did It Start?

-The main program was started in 1989 by Bill Alberta as an alternative to the December gift exchange in the Cornell office where he worked.
+The main program was started in 1989 by Bill and Sherry Alberta as an alternative to the December gift exchange in the Cornell office where he worked.
 Instead of buying each other five-dollar gifts, people pooled their money and purchased new clothing and toys for five needy children at Enfield Elementary School.
 The program blossomed from there.